It’s time to escape the clutches of SCORM

 But what if you’re stuck with SCORM?

 We get it.
-Most of the organisations we work with were reliant on SCORM before they switched to using Chameleon for authoring and hosting learning.
+Most of the organisations we work with were reliant on SCORM before they switched to using Chameleon.
 And it wasn’t just they were reliant on SCORM.
-They’re often also heavily invested in a legacy LMS.
-Often that LMS is integrated with their HR system, keeps records of course completion to meet regulatory requirements, tracks CPD professional development points, and has event booking functionality.
+They’re often also heavily invested in a legacy LMS that is integrated with their HR system, tracking course completion for regulatory requirements, managing CPD points, handling event bookings.

 Opt out of the whole sorry mess

-You can opt out of SCORM and opt out of using an archaic LMS in one single step.
-Chameleon isn’t an LMS or a Learning Experience Platform.
-We’re a fast, easy, beautiful content authoring tool that anyone can use, and a hosting platform, where you can host, share, and report on your Chameleon learning content.
+We’re a fast, easy, beautiful content authoring tool that anyone can use, and a hosting platform, where you can host, share, and report on your learning content.
 Find out more about our hosting here or view a demo.